GDF Community Partnership South Copeland

 Finding a site for a GDF will be the first community consent-based process to be undertaken in the UK for a project of this size, in a process that could take many years.

 Community Partnerships have, so far, been formed in four different areas, to explore whether a Geological Disposal Facility (GDF) is right for the area and whether the area is right for a GDF.
-The four Community Partnerships are South Copeland, Mid Copeland and Allerdale in Cumbria, and Theddlethorpe in Lincolnshire.
+The three remaining Community Partnerships are South Copeland and Mid Copeland in Cumbria, and Theddlethorpe in Lincolnshire.

 Construction will only start when a suitable site is identified, a Potential Host Community has confirmed its willingness to host the facility through a Test of Public Support, safety for people and the environment has been assured by The Office for Nuclear Regulation and the Environment Agency, and all the necessary consents and permits have been obtained.
 This decision could take 10-15 years.
 It is assumed that a GDF could be available to receive the first waste in the 2050s.
-Filling a GDF with waste and then closing it, once full, will run into the next century.
+Safely depositing the waste and securely sealing it in the deep geology will run into the next century.

 The South Copeland Search Area